MERNCraft/Nail-It/docs/md/39-The-AI's-Secret-Weapon.md

 <details class="pivot" open>
 <summary>Implementing the AI's strategy</summary>
 So the modulo (`%`) operator is the AI's secret weapon.
 As with the solo player, building the AI's strategy is going to take several steps.
 Some of them are going to break the existing game.
+But you are used to that now.
+You build a tower of wooden bricks.
+You knock it down and you build it back with better balance.

 </details>